About the Windows Server Backup Retention Period

 To save the shadow copies, Windows Server Backup will locate a certain space called diff area.
 If the program detects that the backup drive has insufficient space for the new backup to come, it will automatically delete the oldest backup version to free some space by shrinking the diff area.

 Nevertheless, it will stop shrinking the allocated space for shadow copies when the diff area is about 1/8 of the backup volume size.
 Therefore, your backup will fail because of the backup disk full.
 When the backup disk gets filled, you can use WBadmin delete backup to delete old backups to free up space.

 Since there is no way to create volume shadow copy of a network shared folder, scheduled backups on network location will only be performed as full backup.
 What’s worse, the new backup will overwrite the previous one, which is to say that you may have none backup if the backup fails in the middle.

-Windows Server Backup program, AOMEI Backupper Server allows you to backup system, files, partitions, and disks to any locations shown in File Explorer, and it gives you 5 ways of old backups cleanup, which you can specify depending on your needs.
+It gives you 5 ways of old backups cleanup, which you can specify backup retention period depending on your needs.

 1. Download, and run this server backup tool.

-If your server happens to be in serious situation, you can easily restore your server to eariler state, and restore to dissimilar hardware is also supported.
-As a conclusion, if you are not confortable with Windows Server Backup retention policy, AOMEI Backupper is your best backup program for your Windows Server 2008/2012/2012.
+If your server happens to be in serious situation, you can easily restore your server to an earlier state, and restore to dissimilar hardware is also supported.
+As a conclusion, if you are not comfortable with the Windows Server Backup retention policy, AOMEI Backupper is your best backup program for your Windows Server 2008/2012/2016/2019.

 If you want to protect unlimited PCs and servers within your company, you may choose AOMEI Backupper Technician Plus.
 It offers unlimited billable technical services to clients.
 It also enables you to copy installation directory for portable version creation.